dart-lang/lints/README.md

 to pass these lints.
 The recommended lints include all the core lints.

-Finally, a third set [`flutter_lints`](https://pub.dev/packages/flutter_lints) extends the recommended set with additional recommencded Flutter-specific lints.
+Finally, a third set [`flutter_lints`](https://pub.dev/packages/flutter_lints) extends the recommended set with additional recommended Flutter-specific lints.

 ## Where these lints are used